- What is body recomposition for women?

 As we’ve mentioned above, in order for your body to recognise it needs muscle ( which is what we need to influence a recomposition), the intensity and pressure on the muscle needs to be high.

-As such, cardio sessions can be detrimental to your recomposition efforts and could actually reduce your muscle levels if you’re in a calorie deficit .
+As such, cardio sessions can be detrimental to your recomposition efforts for women and could actually reduce your muscle levels if you’re in a calorie deficit .

 [Related Article: Best Machines for Cardio at Home]